acbsp/bonafide.guru/en/contents.rst

 revelation which was set free from the depth of his heart.
 After a small pause he added on second thought:

-"*If I’m supposed to be a vaishnava*\ I should not think like that.
+"*If I’m supposed to be a Vaiṣṇava*\ I should not think like that.
-*Vaishnavas* don’t think like that: that with my prema I captured Krishna.
+*Vaiṣṇavas* don’t think like that: that with my prema I captured Krishna.
 My disciples should see how much I’m follow Krishna’s instructions, because that’s what Prabhupada said".